SaymonFilipe/Free-OtcV8Scripts/README.md

-# Free-OtcV8Scripts
+# Free-OtcV8BotScripts
-a simple repository for scripts
+a simple repository for Bot scripts

+scripts for OTClientV8(github.com/otcv8/otcv8)